Technical Specifications

 AC adapter for 100 to 240V AC, 50 to 60 Hz.
 Battery can be charged while inserted in device.
 Device may be operated without battery.

-The LizardQ device will also supply power to the Canon EOS 5D Mark II camera.
+The LizardQ device will also supply power to the Canon EOS camera.
 Canon batteries and charger are not required.

 External connectors